-- Might the reform inadvertently raise the corruption risk? - Are the reforms carefully avoiding the question of corruption?
+- Will the reform actively reduce current corruption risks? - Might the reform inadvertently raise corruption risks? - Are the reforms carefully avoiding the question of corruption?
 Would they benefit by considering the corruption issues more explicitly? - If the reforms say that they are targeting corruption, review this critically.
-Is this really true, or is it a way to satisfy donors or other stakeholders without any substantive change?
+Is this really true, or is it a way to satisfy donors or other stakeholders without any substantive change? - Are there some aspects of the current institutional processes that are the most serious for corruption (for example, corruption in the exam system or in the appointment of teachers) where there really do need to be more specific, or more energetic reforms?

-Are there some aspects of the current institutional processes that are the most serious for corruption (for example, corruption in the exam system or in the appointment of teachers) where there really do need to be more specific or more energetic reforms?
+Example - Lebanon (2008)

-Example - Lebanon (2008).
 The computerization and automation of examination administration - including the selection of tests and staff in charge of running the examinations, the distribution of candidates among examination rooms, the marking of tests, and the processing and diffusion of results - has facilitated the detection and punishment of those who break the rules governing the administration of examinations (Mneimneh, 2008, quoted by Poisson 2010).